flutter/website/src/docs/cookbook/networking/fetch-data.md

   title: Send data to a new screen
   path: /docs/cookbook/navigation/passing-data
 next:
-  title: Making authenticated requests
+  title: Make authenticated requests
   path: /docs/cookbook/networking/authenticated-requests
 ---

 Fetching data from the internet is necessary for most apps.
-Luckily, Dart and Flutter provide tools for this type of work.
+Luckily, Dart and Flutter provide tools, such as the `http` package, for this type of work.

-## Directions
+This recipe uses the following steps:

-  1. Add the `http` package
+  1. Add the `http` package.
-  2. Make a network request using the `http` package
+  2. Make a network request using the `http` package.
-  3. Convert the response into a custom Dart object
+  3. Convert the response into a custom Dart object.
-  4. Fetch and Display the data with Flutter
+  4. Fetch and display the data with Flutter.

 ## 1. Add the `http` package